phseidl/jku-ml-seminar/eeg-research/individual/Hitzler/README.md

 There is also a code repository available from the authors (https://github.com/AITRICS/EEG_real_time_seizure_detection).
 Unfortunately, the code uses a very old version of the [TUH EEG Dataset](https://isip.piconepress.com/projects/tuh_eeg/), which is not available anymore.

-In my project I used the models from the original repository and adapted it to the current version (2.0.3) of the TUH EEG Dataset.
+In my project I used the models implementations from the original repository + the EEGNet and adapted it to the current version (2.0.3) of the TUH EEG Dataset.
 For feature extraction I used the two best performing methods in the paper (STFT and Frequency Bands) in addition to the raw EEG.

 ## Requirements